-NBA Trade Rumors: Could Marcin Gortat Return to Orlando Magic?
+Could Marcin Gortat make a return to the Magic?

 On December 18, 2010, the Orlando Magic shipped out Marcin Gortat (and Vince Carter, Mickael Pietrus, and a 2011 first-rounder) for what they thought was a good return at the time: Jason Richardson, Hedo Turkoglu and Earl Clark.